UWCA: Urban Wilderness Canoe Adventures

-The Urban Wilderness Canoe Adventures program connects thousands of urban youth to the natural world through hands-on learning adventures in environments that are close to home.
+The Urban Wilderness Canoe Adventures program connects thousands of Minnesota youth to the natural world through hands-on learning adventures in environments that are close to home.
 The UWCA is a collaborative effort of Wilderness Inquiry, the National Park Service, and many other partner organizations—representing the best principles of what is known as Collective Impact.

 Discover More With UWCA

 Since Wilderness Inquiry was founded in 1978, our mission has been to bring people from a variety of communities closer to the outdoors, build a land stewardship ethic, foster appreciation for nature’s gifts, as well as to introduce youth to opportunities in outdoor recreation, environmental sciences and natural resource management.
 Please read further for more information about UWCA’s mission, trips, news and find out how to support and get involved with the program:

 - UWCA’s Mission & Vision

 - Leadership & Partners

 - Educator Resources